YaleMRRC/YaleNeuroConnect_ProcessingPipeline/README.md

    Steps:
         a.
 Navigate to /sample/Matrix_Connectivity/indiv_setups/ in your terminal.
-        a.
+        b.
 Make sure there is a .txt file in /sample/Matrix_Connectivity/indiv_setups/text_files/ called 'SubjList.txt' in that contains a list of the subject IDs that you want to make matrices for.
-        b.
+        c.
 Run it by typing "tcsh -c ./create_xmlgfiles_matrix_byrun.csh" in your terminal.
         ** This will function best if these are stored (along with this script) in a separate folder from the rest of the files.

 9. Create the functional connectivity matrices.
 This will compute a 268x268 functional connectivity matrix from your voxel level time series data using the Shen268 node atlas.
 It will also regress mean time courses in white matter, cerebrospinal fluid, and grey matter; high-pass filter to correct linear, quadratic, and cubic drift; regression of 24 motion parameters; and low-pass filter (Gaussian filter, σ = 1.55) the data.